metalheadcode/react-tailwind-components/README.md

 # react-tailwind-components
-feel free to clone, and i highly recommend you to contribute, so we all can share the benefits and encourage me more to contribute.
+Please feel free to clone and I highly encourage you to contribute, so that we can all share the benefits and inspire further contributions.
 Thank you.